All authenticated endpoints require a valid session to access. Information on how to obtain and use a session can be found here.

 urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST: Used by your IDP when returning the response to our ACS.

 - AuthnRequest -

-Gremlin supports SAML claims, allowing you to send information about what roles and team memberships a user possesses during the SAML authentication process.
+Gremlin supports SAML claims, allowing you to send information during the SAML authentication process about what roles and team memberships a user should possess.
+Using the information provided in the claim, the user will either be updated if they already exist, or created if they do not yet exist.
 These claims take the form of an

 AttributeStatement which is included within the

 Assertion block that is sent in the SAML Response from your IDP.
 Within this

 Attributes defining company level roles and team memberships for the user.

 AttributeValues, each containing a valid role.
 A list of these valid roles can be found here.
 Here is an example:

 Only one company roles attribute may be present in the claim.